fholmer/make/README.rst

         {%%- else -%%}
         {%%- endif -%%}

-The ini-format allows for multi line values, but % have to be escaped.
+The ini-format allows for multi line values, but ``%`` have to be escaped.
 Comments is allowed.
-Use the special prefix json:: to serialize the following text to a list.
+Use the special prefix ``json::`` to serialize subsequent text as json.

 Format of ``project.json``: